isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2018-03-01-speech-by-minister-josephine-teo-population.md

 Thank you.

 <sup>[1]</sup> Global, regional and national disability-adjusted life-years (DALY) for 333 diseases and injuries and healthy life expectancy (HALE) for 195 countries and territories, Global Burden of Disease Study, 2016.
-Lancet 2017.
+Lancet 2017.</br>
-<sup>[2]</sup> Based on latest available data from OECD Stat database.
+<sup>[2]</sup> Based on latest available data from OECD Stat database.</br>
-<sup>[3]</sup> Since 2002, the resident age-specific fertility rate is highest for the 30-34 years age group, followed by 25-29 years.
+<sup>[3]</sup> Since 2002, the resident age-specific fertility rate is highest for the 30-34 years age group, followed by 25-29 years.</br>
 <sup>[4]</sup> A normal healthy couple in their 20s has about a 20% chance of conceiving in any particular month.
 At age 35, the chance is only 15%.
 After age 40, the chance is even slimmer at around <10%.
-(Source: KKH)
+(Source: KKH)</br>
 <sup>[5]</sup> Ministry of Manpower, Labour Force in Singapore 2017 Report.